JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 ### Your contribution
 * Provide to MLJ users a way to keep track of their machine learning models using MLflow, as a local or remote server.
 * Implement a reproducible way to store and load machine learning models.
-* Implement functions wraping the REST API calls that makes possible the use of MLflow.
+* Implement functions wrapping the REST API calls that makes possible the use of MLflow.

 ### References
 * [MLFlow](https://mlflow.org) website.